Soal dan Jawaban Toefl

 rays

 (C) they are very old 20.
-The word "encounter" in line 21 is
+The word

 (D) the supply of water is closest in meaning to